-Recognising that you might need professional help with a particular problem is the first step towards achieving your goals.
-The second biggest step is finding a professional that you feel comfortable with.
-Research suggests that often it is not the "Type" of therapy you have but the actual therapeutic relationship which has the biggest impact on the outcomes for therapy.
+Research suggests that often it is not the "Type" of therapy you have but the actual therapeutic relationship which has one of the biggest effects on change.

-I work in an integrative way which means that I work on the premise that no single approach can treat client's in all situations.
-This way of working creates the flexibility to flow with the different issues explored which can then help you move towards your personal goals.
 My approach is warm, compassionate and down to earth which may help you to feel more relaxed and comfortable as you explore your problems in a sensitive, timely way.
-I can help you develop the capacity to overcome both past and current challenges which may be impacting on your relationships and daily life.
+I can help you develop the skills and capacity to overcome both past and current challenges which may be impacting on your life and relationships.

-If you are looking for a safe, confidential space in a central location a few minutes walk from Wandsworth Town station, then please contact me either by email or telephone.
-If you think you may be interested in working with me the next step would be to speak on the phone.
-Following on from this if you would like to start therapy I would arrange an initial face to face assessment where you can determine your needs, and I can assess your suitability for therapy.
-There is no obligation at any stage of this process however there will be a charge for the initial assessment will be chargeable.
+If you think you may be interested in working with me the next step would be to talk on the phone.
+Following on from this if you would like to start therapy I would arrange an initial assessment where we can determine your needs, and I can assess your suitability for therapy.
+There is no obligation at any stage of this process however there will be a charge for the initial assessment.
 For more information please contact me

 Training, qualifications & experience